-This Hostess ding dong cake combines moist chocolate cake, creamy ermine vanilla filling, and chocolate ganache icing into an upgraded version of the classic chocolate snack cakes!
+This Hostess ding dong cake combines moist chocolate cake, creamy ermine vanilla filling, and chocolate ganache icing to create an upgraded version of classic chocolate snack cakes!

 Ingredient Notes and Substitutions

-Cocoa powder: For a deep chocolate flavor, use unsweetened Dutch cocoa powder.
-It elevates any chocolate recipe (like my chocolate whoopie pies) to bakery quality!
+Cocoa powder: For a rich chocolate flavor, use unsweetened Dutch cocoa powder.
+It takes any chocolate cake, like my raspberry chocolate cake, to bakery-quality deliciousness!

-Sour cream: The acidity is a must to provide proper leavening and extra moisture, resulting in a super tender and moist chocolate cake.
-I use it in my chocolate ice cream cake for this reason.
+Sour cream: The acidity is a must to provide proper leavening and extra moisture, resulting in a super tender and moist texture.

 Find the full ingredient measurements and instructions in the recipe card below!